GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 The function gtk_widget_get_allocated_baseline() has been renamed to [method@Gtk.Widget.get_baseline].

+## Popover api changes

+gtk_popover_present() has been renamed to [method@Gtk.Popover.allocate] to reflect the fact that is called during size allocation.

 ## Stop using GdkPixbuf

 GTK is moving away from GdkPixbuf as the primary API for transporting image data, in favor